A TYPICAL Day

 In the Chihuahua Express:

-The race cars leave from the Sheraton Hotel between 7 and 9 AM each day.
-They drive in regular traffic with a police escort outside of Chihuahua City to the mountains.
-There will be six or more speed stages in a row, before they stop for lunch and service.
-On day #2 they stop in Creel for service and then race to the rim of the Copper Canyon, where the stop for lunch.
-After lunch the cars race back to Chihuahua on the same speed stages.
-Normally they get back to the hotel by 5 PM.
-A driver's meeting follows in the early evening.
-The crews may have dinner before or after the meeting.
+The race cars and rally Tour leave from the Sheraton Soberano Hotel in Chihuahua between 7 and 9 AM each day.
+On Day #1 they will drive in regular traffic with a police escort outside of Chihuahua City and head on to the mountains.
+There they will run six or more speed stages before stopping for lunch and service in the city of Madera.
+After lunch they race the same speed stages in the opposite direction, back toward Chihuahua City.
+On Day #2 they leave at 7 AM for a long commute to the mountains in the west, where they will race four speed stages in the morning.
+They will stop in Creel for service and afterwards, race up to the rim of the Copper Canyon for lunch.
+Afterwards the cars return on the same stage back to Creel for service, followed by the morning's speed stages.
+Then there is a long transit back to the hotel.
+Normally they return to the hotel by 6 PM.
+A driver's meeting follows in the early evening all three nights.
+The drivers may have dinner before or after the meeting.
 Service crews work on the cars at lunch, except for the Copper Canyon, when service is before and after the run up the mountain, and at night in the big parking lot of the hotel.
 On Sunday, Day #3 the race leaves later to head toward the border at Ojinaga/Presidio, Texas.
 Afterwards the lunch stop, the race turns around and heads back on the same stage.
 The event usually ends at a major shopping center in Chihuahua by 4 PM, with an awards banquet following at the hotel around 7 PM.

 In the La Carrera Panamericana: